maystudios/MayRedstone/docs/Compiler/Redstone/MayCompiler.md

 And sees Blocks as Number states [Block List](../List/BlockList.md)

-The compilation progresss will be split into stages as follows
+The compilation progresss will be split into stages as follows:

 1. Set the powered states in the `GPU Allocation Memory`
 2. Process base `Inputs` like Buttons or Plates ... and set Block powered state through `CUDA Kernel`